Force of Light

 Barbez (1st self-titled)

-In 2000 Barbez completed it’s first full-length record, engineered and mixed by Martin Bisi.
+In 2000 Barbez completed its first full-length record, engineered and mixed by Martin Bisi.
 On vocals are Matteo DeCosmo and Michele Amar, and violinist Eszter Balint makes a guest appearance.
 Songwriting comes from Dan, bassist David Kannenstine, and accordionist Carl Maguire.